MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/security-roles.md

 This section contains examples for the commands used to control table permissions.
 To learn how to construct the commands, see [commands overview](#commands-overview).

 Tables only allow for principals to receive the `admins` or `ingestors` roles.

-The `admins` have full permission to the table whereas `ingestors` can only ingest data into the table.
+If a principal receives an `admins` table role, they must also have a role on the database to query the data because queries require database access.
+Regardless, they will be able to drop the table.
+The `ingestors` can only ingest data into the table.

 ### .add